WestGrid/ubcSummerSchool2018/1-program.md

 &nbsp;

 **Notes**:
-- Dmitri Rozmanov tentative (Python on Cedar?, regular expressions?, his data science experience?)
+- removed Martin Krzywinski (GSC) to free the spot for Juan's GPU course, might put it back in lieu of alex2.md; Martin Krzywinski is unsure, has until March to think it over (but not the design course)
+- need to find a spot for Dmitri Rozmanov (tentative topic: calling C++ function from Python)
 - Megan Lobay will teach RDM principles in 15-30 min slot inside Roman's HPC INtro course
   - possible topics: tools for creating RDM plans, file naming, sharing, privacy/security issues
 - Matt McInnis from IBM is unreachable; Roman is working with other IBM contacts
 - Steve Cundy met with Amazon AWS, they really want to participate in our summer school
 - CC cloud: Brent interested, needs more time to think, if not then Venkat
-- Martin Krzywinski is unsure, has until March to think it over (but not the design course)
 - so far no one to teach Julia

 ## Action items